What to Expect in an Immigration Psychological Evaluation

 Standardized Assessment

-We administer validated psychological instruments: PHQ-9 (depression) and GAD-7 (anxiety) on every case, plus PCL-5 (PTSD) when trauma is indicated.
-Complex cases may include PAI or MMPI-2.
+We administer validated instruments: PHQ-9 (depression) and GAD-7 (anxiety) on every case, the PCL-5 with the LEC-5 when trauma is indicated, PSS-14 for chronic stress and caregiver burden, and WHODAS 2.0 for functional impairment.
+Complex cases may add Beck inventories, the PAI, or MMPI measures.
 Scores are recorded with severity cutoff determinations.

 Step 5